Service-Learning for Students

 The CSLCE has contacts in a wide variety of organizations and career fields.
 Our Community Partner Directory lists more than 350 volunteer placement sites throughout Brevard County.

 No matter your area of academic or personal interest, we can help find a volunteer placement site that's right for you.
-You want to be sure your time spent voluteering can translate into Student Hours on Academic Transcripts (better known as SHOAT) so be sure to read our in-person or virtual SHOAT criteria for more information about volunteer hours and approved placement sites.
+You want to be sure your time spent volunteering can translate into Student Hours on Academic Transcripts (better known as SHOAT) so be sure to read our in-person or virtual SHOAT criteria for more information about volunteer hours and approved placement sites.

 Start Your Paperwork